TEAM LEAGUE SEASON INFO

 – The only All-Stars that are recorded on the Score Sheet are Ton80, R9, 6B and 170 double in or out.
 Please indicate if it is the first time a player has hit one of these 4 All-Stars.
 The SCDA will no longer be maintaining a separate All-Stars page.
 All-Stars will only be available for matches scored on DartConnect via the Leaderboard and only the All-Stars that DartConnect records.
 The All-Stars for the team game will not be recorded unless each team uses the same number of players.

 – A player must have played in at least 3 regular season matches for a given team to be eligible for playoffs.

 – No new players allowed in the last 2 weeks of the regular season.

 – A forfeit in the PLAYOFFS gives the Opponent and automatic win and does NOT allow the next team in the standings to move up.

 – If only 1 player from a given team is available for a Playoff Match, they have 3 options:

-- Play by themselves following above stated rules for single players.
+Play by themselves following the above stated rules for single players.

 – Complaints about Player conduct must be relayed between Captains.
 If one player has an issue with another’s behavior, they are to convey the issue to THEIR captain, who will then immediately address the issue with the misbehaving player’s captain.
 It is the responsibility of ALL CAPTAINS to ensure proper sportsmanship and etiquette from all of their players.
 If the inappropriate behavior is not corrected, the opposing team may file a protest by writing MATCH UNDER PROTEST on the signature line of the score sheet.
 Regardless, all inappropriate behavior must be reported IMMEDIATELY to The Board by the captains of BOTH teams.
 The Board will then discuss and address the issue with the captains of both teams.

-– Results and Standings will be posted by no later than end of day Friday of that week, for all matches that have been completed as scheduled.
+– Results and Standings will be posted by no later than end of day Friday of that week whenever possible.